Quote Oversize/Overweight Loads In Seconds

 Effective Dates Not specified no start or end date present in source document.

-Weight Limits Restrictions are defined at 85%, 75%, or 50% of maximum allowable axle/axle group weight.
+Weight Limits Restrictions are applied at 85%, 75%, or 50% of maximum allowable axle/axle group weight.
+No specific reduction tier is currently designated as active.
 See weight limits table below for pound values.
-No specific reduction tier is currently designated as active.

-Key Roads Not specified in this document.
-No specific highways or mileposts identified.
+Key Roads Not specified no specific highways or mileposts identified in source document.

-Exemptions School and municipal buses transporting people (100% legal load, no permit required); vehicles en-route within 7 days of restriction effective date (100% legal axle load, bill of lading required); interstate sealed/charged produce vans charged prior to effective date (100% legal axle load, bill of lading required); intermodal portable tanks/compartments >7,500 L (1,980 U.S. gal) per 49 CFR 173.32(f)(5) (100% legal axle load); vehicles or loads exceeding restriction limits may receive permits for health and safety concerns.
+Exemptions School and municipal buses transporting people (100% legal load, no permit required); vehicles en-route within 7 days of restriction effective date (100% legal axle load, bill of lading required); interstate sealed/charged produce vans charged prior to effective date (100% legal axle load, bill of lading required); intermodal portable tanks/compartments >7,500 L (1,980 U.S. gal) per 49 CFR 173.32(f)(5) (100% legal axle load); health and safety permits available for vehicles or loads exceeding restriction limits.

 Penalties Not specified